 Michael Kithcart: 31:44

-Okay, before you leave us, Jen, do you have a few tips that for people that so they could even work by themselves start flipping that narrative.
+Okay, before you leave us, Jen, do you have a few tips that for people so they could even work by themselves to start flipping that narrative?

 Jen Coken: 31:53

 So I don't like tips.
-However, I just recently did a blog post, introducing what I call the power code, which is a way of, of breaking things up.
+However, I just recently did a blog post, introducing what I call the power code, which is a way, of breaking things up.
 And I'm doing some social media posts about it now.
 And power is an acronym that stands for pursue the facts Own Your story is exactly what we were talking about earlier.
 Witness your thoughts.
 That's that being that impartial witness and just noticing them going by E is empower your choice.
 Because see, when we pursue the facts, we separate fact from fiction.
-And we can begin to practice non reactivity and notice the thoughts going by were present.
-When we're present, we have the ability to choose how we're going to respond to a situation that's what I call response ability, your ability to respond.
-So you want to empower your choice, and are is for reflection, rinse and repeat, keep reflecting this is never a one and done.
-This is a lifetime of discernment, a lifetime of noticing the stories, you're making up a lifetime of choosing to empower yourself of choosing how you're going to show up as a happy, carefree, driven, determined direct, human.
+And we can begin to practice nonreactivity and notice the thoughts going by were present.
+When we're present, we can choose how we're going to respond to a situation that's what I call response-ability, your ability to respond.
+So you want to empower your choice, and are is for reflection, rinse and repeat, keep reflecting this is never a one-and-done.
+This is a lifetime of discernment, a lifetime of noticing the stories, you're making up a lifetime of choosing to empower yourself by choosing how you're going to show up as a happy, carefree, driven, determined direct, human.
 But it's all about choice at the end of the day, because when we're present, we have the power of choice.
-That is why I don't know about you and your practice that how often are you reminding people that they actually have a lot more choice than they think they do all the time?
+That is why I don't know about you and your practice how often are you reminding people that they have a lot more choice than they think they do all the time?
 All this but you know, it'd be in for you.
 And me too, when we're in the thick of it doesn't feel that way does it?
 We're like, I felt that way.
 Just literally a month ago.
 I said, I said to my team, I'm like I can't do our quarterly meeting.
 I need to just talk with my coach because I'm afraid I'll get my neck on you right now.
 I want to get on a plane to Bermuda go over the triangle and disappear.
 Because I heard that's the thing.
 I was just in the thick of things.
 So we all go through it.
 It's having the coaches around us to go to my coach said You're taking too much information from other people.
-You know what works best for you tap in we need those.
+Do you know what works best for you tap in we need those.
 No, right.